sthysel/arch-install/README.md

 exec --no-startup-id insync start
 ```

 Retart i3 for insync icon to appear in statsbar.
+Click on the icon to select
+accounts and what folders not to sync.
+By defailt insync syncs the whole
+thing, maybe you don't want your whole photo archive on your dev laptop.

+The insync cli tools are also usefull.